 An Update – 6/19/2013 – Real Dog Parent Experience

-I’m currently researching vegetarian diets for dogs and if this is a good idea and Dawn Gum of Raleigh, NC reached out to me with her experience with Royal Canin hydrolyzed protein, prescribed by her veterinarian…
+I'm currently researching vegetarian diets for dogs for a blog post and if this is a good idea and Dawn Gum of Raleigh, NC reached out to me with her experience with Royal Canin hydrolyzed protein, prescribed by her veterinarian…

 “I own a 7 yr old Pharaoh Hound who developed a protein allergy about 2 years ago.
 She would break out all over in jawbreaker sized hives about an hour after eating.
 My vet tried several different animal protein options without success and finally suggested a soy protein option.
 My dog has been eating a hydrolyzed soy protein dog food (Royal Canin HP Hydrolyzed Protein dry & canned) for about a year now & hasn't experienced any allergic reactions.
 She's even gained back some weight she lost while we were trying to find a food she could tolerate.
 I also switched my 5 yr old Black Lab mix to the soy based food since they like to eat from each other's bowls.
 Both dogs are thriving on the diet -their coats are shiny and they're just as playful and engaged as they've always been.
 Until we started on the vegetarian diet I was extremely worried that we'd run out of protein options for her.
 So although the food is expensive, it's worth knowing she can eat it without an allergic reaction.” ~ Dawn Gum